Mon - Sun: 24 hours.

 As we progress, we’ll look at how these time limits apply to different types of accident at work claims.

-Can I Claim Compensation For An Injury At Work If I’m Close To The 3-Year Time Limit?
+Can I Claim If I’m Close To The 3-Year Time Limit?

-In any type of work injury claim, there are several steps that need to be completed before the claim is filed.
-This can include gathering evidence, speaking to witnesses and booking appointments for medical assessments.
+In any type of work injury claim, several things need to be carried out before the claim is filed.
+This can include gathering evidence, speaking to witnesses, and booking appointments for medical assessments.

 Therefore, we would suggest that it’s best to start a work injury claim as soon as possible rather than waiting too long.
 If you are approaching the time limit for your accident at work claim, please get in touch so we can speak to one of our solicitors and see if they could still help you to begin a claim.

-Time Limits For Different Types Of Accidents And Injuries At Work
+How Time Limits Apply To Different Types Of Accidents & Injuries At Work

 Workplace Accident Claim Time Limits